 What is Ethical Investing?

-Ethical investing is about avoiding companies that engage in unethical operations.
+Ethical investing not investing in companies that engage in unethical operations.
 Examples of these activities include:

 - Adult entertainment